 The welding power controls the size and intensity of the welding spots.
 The greater the power selected, the more energy the device uses for welding and the larger the weld spot.
 With very thin materials an excessive power level can damage the workpiece.
-If the material behaviour is unknown, it is therefore recommended to start with a welding power of 20 % and slowly work up to higher powers.
-To make welding with the PUK D6 easier, a value range for the welding power is marked blue in the display as a recommendation for each material-geometry combination.
+If the material behaviour is unknown, it is therefore recommended to start with a lower welding power (less than 20 % and slowly work up to higher powers.
+To make welding with the PUK D6.1 easier, a value range for the welding power is marked blue in the display as a recommendation for each material-geometry combination.